BI 907828: an MDM2-p53 antagonist

 The roles of MDM2 and p53

-p53 can be activated in response to a wide variety of stress signals and can mediate downstream cellular responses, including cell cycle arrest, DNA repair, senescence and apoptosis.1,6 In human cancers, the TP53 gene encoding p53 is frequently mutated or deleted (or the function of wild-type p53 protein is inhibited by high MDM2 levels), leading to downregulation of the p53 pathway.6
+p53 can be activated in response to a wide variety of stress signals and can mediate downstream cellular responses, including cell cycle arrest, DNA repair, senescence and apoptosis.1,6 In human cancers, the TP53 gene encoding p53 is frequently mutated or the function of wild-type p53 protein is inhibited by high MDM2 levels, leading to downregulation of the p53 pathway.6

 Previous studies in patients with wild-type p53 tumours suggest that small molecule inhibitors of the MDM2-p53 interaction can activate the p53 pathway and induce cell cycle arrest and apoptosis in tumour cells.11